Xiaomi Mi 11 Lite 4G Review: Thin and Light and in Many Ways Just Right

 The Lowdown

-If you are someone who is looking for a smartphone that can take great photos, has a large, high-resolution display with a fast screen refresh rate, gets decent battery life, and doesn’t get bogged down with normal use — and you don’t want to pay a premium for it — the Xiaomi Mi 11 4G is a compelling choice.
+If you are looking for a smartphone that can take great photos, has a large, high-resolution display with a fast screen refresh rate, has decent battery life, and doesn’t get bogged down with normal use—and you don’t want to pay a premium for it—the Xiaomi Mi 11 4G is a compelling choice.

 Overall